garretthunyadi/domain_info/readme.md

 ## TODO
+[] Better domain validation
 [] Executable will silently hang if there is no argument and no piped input.
 I need to find a mechanism in Rust to check if there is any input for stdin.
+[] Extract Wappalyzer into its own crate
+[] Extract the reverse dns host company/brand into its own crate

 ## Notes